Friday, October 29, 2010

 Insert spicy jalapeno Monterrey jack cheese.

-Next roll crescent strip around date making an x in center.
+Next roll pizza strip around date making an x in center.

 Bake at 350 degrees on a silpat for 10 min.